 - Approval of Application for Graduation and Final Year Schedule through the major advisor to the department chair (September 15), and the Senior Program Coordinator (October 1), for students enrolled during the fall semester. - 2.
-Payment of the required graduation fee of \$203 and \$35 extra for each additional degree by October 15 (\$10 late fee). - 3.
+Payment of the required graduation fee of \$219 and \$35 extra for each additional degree by October 15 (\$10 late fee). - 3.
 CLEP, incompletes, and transfer credit results must be in the Records Office by the first business day in March for spring graduation. - 4.
-Enrollment in Home Study courses must be completed by the end of on-campus spring regular registration.
+Enrollment in Home Study courses must be completed by the end of regular registration for the graduation term.